 Current Range and Historic Range

-Caribou have a widespread distribution spanning the northern parts of North America and Eurasia.
+Caribou are found in many northern areas of North America and Eurasia.
 Although historically more widespread, in North America the reindeer can now be found in Alaska and Canada.
 In Europe and Asia, populations occur in Norway, Finland, Russia, Greenland, Iceland, and Mongolia.

 Habitat